 2.10 - Amicus Curiae

 The Board may grant permission to an amicus curiae to appear, on a case-by-case basis, where it serves the public interest.
 8 C.F.R. § 1292.1(d).
 The decision to grant or deny a request to appear as amicus curiae is within the sole discretion of the Board.
-An appearance as amicus curiae is not a request to represent or provide document assistance to a party before the Board.
-Therefore, neither the Notice of Appearance (Form EOIR‑27) or Notice of Limited Appearance (Form EOIR-60) is required.
-See Chapter 2.1(Representation and Appearances Generally).
+An appearance as amicus curiae is not a request to represent a party before the Board.
+The Notice of Appearance (Form EOIR‑27) is therefore not required.
+See Chapter 2.1(a) (Types of Representatives).

 The Board generally limits the appearance of amicus curiae to the filing of briefs.
-See Chapter 4.6(i) (Amicus Curiae Briefs).
+See Chapter 4.6(i) (Amicus curiae briefs).
 Amicus curiae may request an opportunity to present oral argument, but such requests are granted sparingly.
-See Chapter 8.7(e)(13) (Amicus curiae).
+See Chapter 8.7(d)(8) (Amicus Curiae).

 The Board may, at its discretion, acknowledge helpful amicus curiae brief(s) and contributors.